 This means that, if we are given data stored in a particular database format, we are forced to use the corresponding software.
 Something that slightly alleviates this problem is the existence of a standard language for querying databases.
-We will meet this language, SQL, in the next chapter.
+We will meet this language, SQL, in Chapter 7.